NextronSystems/thor-manual/use-cases/disk-image.rst

 The ``-j HOSTNAME`` parameter makes THOR write the hostname of the original system to every log line instead of the hostname of the forensic workstation.
+The ``--target-os`` parameter causes THOR to use Windows style paths and the built-in heuristics and excludes for Windows.

 You can find more information about these scan parameters in :ref:`scanning/special-scan-modes:lab scanning`.